 Ok, I know John Stape is a lying weasel who spends way too much time feeling sorry for himself and plotting nasty schemes.
 But, at heart, he is a high school teacher who loves to teach.
 He likes to read and likes to talk about literature and teaching.
-He isn’t pining to write the great English novel.
+He’s not pining to write the great English novel.
 He isn’t wishing he were teaching at university level or at some fancy school.
 He loves teaching English to ordinary kids in ordinary schools.
-He isn’t pompous in his knowledge or interests, and he isn’t too well-read.
-He’s an ordinary guy with a BA in English who got a teaching degree.
+He’s not pompous in his knowledge or interests, nor too well-read.
+He is an ordinary guy with a BA in English who got a teaching degree.

 There aren’t that many of them on soaps, you know – people with arts degrees, teachers, people who enjoy being well-read.
 On Coronation Street, Ken is all those things.
 But for years, he’s also been whining about it – he wants to do more!!!
 And Deirdre – well, you’d think reading the Guardian or whatever paper it is Ken prefers is the weirdest thing on the planet.
 She’s constantly moaning about Ken having his nose buried in “his” papers or watching nature programming.
 Maybe she ought to put her nose in his paper once in a while.
 Knowledge and awareness of the world isn’t a bad thing for you, Deirdre.